smerritt/pyblink1/README.md

 pyblink1
 ========

-pyblink1 is a Python binding for the [blink(1)](http://blink1.thingm.com) USB RGB LED.
+pyblink1 is a Python library for the [blink(1)](http://blink1.thingm.com) USB RGB LED.

 Example